QuantEcon/lecture-python-intro/lectures/eigen_II.md

 The result shows that the matrix is not primitive as it is not everywhere positive.

-These examples show how the Perron-Frobenius Theorem relates to the eigenvalues and eigenvectors of positive matrices and the convergence of the power of matrices.
+These examples show how the Perron-Frobenius theorem relates to the eigenvalues and eigenvectors of positive matrices and the convergence of the power of matrices.

 In fact we have already seen the theorem in action before in {ref}`the Markov chain lecture <mc1_ex_1>`.

 (spec_markov)=
-#### Example 2: Connection to Markov chains
+#### Example 2: connection to Markov chains

 We are now prepared to bridge the languages spoken in the two lectures.

 A primitive matrix is both irreducible and aperiodic.

-So Perron-Frobenius Theorem explains why both {ref}`Imam and Temple matrix <mc_eg3>` and [Hamilton matrix](https://en.wikipedia.org/wiki/Hamiltonian_matrix) converge to a stationary distribution, which is the Perron projection of the two matrices
+So Perron-Frobenius theorem explains why both {ref}`Imam and Temple matrix <mc_eg3>` and [Hamilton matrix](https://en.wikipedia.org/wiki/Hamiltonian_matrix) converge to a stationary distribution, which is the Perron projection of the two matrices

 ```{code-cell} ipython3
 P = np.array([[0.68, 0.12, 0.20],